-• Confirm rustic designation.
+Confirm rustic designation and approve new road profile.

 The short section of Sugarloaf Mountain Road in Montgomery County appears as an extension of Mount Ephraim Road as it heads northeast from the intersection with West Harris Road, but in fact Mount Ephraim Road turns to the northwest at this intersection while Sugarloaf Mountain Road heads northeast.
 This plan clarifies the road names while recognizing the already-established rustic and exceptional rustic designations of these roads.
 Sugarloaf Mountain Road should retain the designation established in 1996 for Mount Ephraim Road.
 (See image under entry for Mount Ephraim Road.)